 What is an evidence-based treatment for stimulant addiction?

 For stimulant addiction, evidence-based treatment options include motivational interviewing, cognitive behavioral therapy, contingency management, and community reinforcement approaches.

 Why Choose North Star Treatment Services?

-North Star Treatment Services offers IOP (intensive outpatient treatment) in King of Prussia, Pennsylvania.
+North Star Treatment Services offers Outpatient Drug Rehab in Pennsylvania.
 We provide a program that allows you to live at home while making a journey toward recovery.
 We also help with creating aftercare plans so you can continue on a healthy journey after treatment.
 Reach out to us to learn more about how we can help you move toward a fulfilling sober life.